markusand/Tiles/README.md

 ## Usage

 Create a Tiles grid, specifying the settings files beforehand created.
-If no settings files are given, it will retrieve "colors.tsv" and "tiles.tsv" as default
+If no settings files are given, it will retrieve "colors.json" and "tiles.json" as default

 	Tableau tableau = new Tableau("colors.json", "tiles.json");